 The IDT app has an adaptive user interface.
-For example, although it can be used with several types of logger, it recognises the type that it is communicating with and adapts the content of its screens so that it presents only relevant options to the user.
+For example, although it can be used with several types of logger, it recognises the logger type that it is communicating with and adapts the content of its screens so that it presents only the options relevant to the logger model in use.
 Similarly, it presents only options that make sense based on any previous setup selections.

 A typical logger model family may have many possible configuration options, but only certain options will be fitted for a customer order.
-These will have the appropriate electronic interfaces, including any connector options built into it during manufacture of the device.
+These will have the appropriate electronic interfaces, including any connector options, built into the unit during its manufacture.